 Here are some key points about strep throat.
 More detail and supporting information is in the main article.

-- Children are more susceptible than adults because their immune systems have had less experience of pathogens
+- Children are more susceptible than adults because their immune systems have had less experience of germs.

 What is strep throat?